 - Cons: Requires a higher level of setup knowledge. hardware limits affect how many simultaneous connections you can handle.

 If you’re at the edge already with a router that supports VPN, this is often the easiest path to a real edge VPN.
 You’ll typically enable WireGuard or OpenVPN on the router and connect devices to that VPN network, rather than installing any VPN on each device.
+Disable edge secure network: how to turn off Edge Secure Network and switch to a VPN for privacy, speed, and control

 Browser-based and device-level built-in options